 Equations should be created using the Word equation tool.
 Tables and figures should be incorporated in the text of the paper (not placed at the end).

 It is recommended that Research Papers are generally structured around the following headings:

-- Abstract - Structured abstract – see below for subheadings
+- Abstract - Structured abstract of up to 250 words – see below for subheadings

 - Key words - Up to 6 key words

 - Introduction - Introduction to the issue/context; summary of current knowledge; why the research was needed; purpose of the paper (aims, research questions or hypotheses), etc.

 - Data and Methods - Data used; methods employed in answering research questions, etc.